bk20x/M/README.md

 * First class functions and symbols
 * Powerful Macros and Backquote
 * Direct metaprogramming (Lambdas are structures allowing for hot swapping of code); code is data in a much more literal sense than Scheme or CL
-* Table literals and dot notation for field access
+* Seq/Table literals and dot notation for field access
-* String indexing / slicing
+* Slicing and indexing for Seqs and Strings as well as mutating these slices
 * Batteries included Standard library (Still WIP)
 * Trivially extensible with native code and embedded within applications
 * Completely cross platform; can fit in flash memory